Canada Study and Immigration Options

 International students are able to enter Canada if they had a valid study permit by March 18, 2020 or if their designated learning institution has an approved COVID-19 readiness plan.
-In addition, the Canadian government continues to process new study permit applications.
-It has also made reforms to ensure that the Post-Graduation Work Permit (PGWP) eligibility of certain international students is not affected by COVID-19 disruptions.
-While they live abroad, international students may pursue their program online at a Canadian designated learning institution and still be eligible for a PGWP.
+International students may also pursue their program online at a Canadian designated learning institution and still be eligible for a Post-Graduation Work Permit (PGWP) once they complete their studies.
 Please visit our coronavirus FAQ page for more updates.